kenheaslip/EducationEngineer/education-engineer/tutorial.md

 - kind has multiple options for how to install it.
 Choose the one that suits you best but be aware that our examples will use the 'go' installation method.

 # Creating Your Cluster
 In this section we will be creating the cluster you will use to test your applciation deployments.
 Kind provides a simple and fully automated process to do this for you.
 Automations are great for quick excercises like this but it is recommended that you familiarize yourself with how a cluster is manually built.
 Doing this will help you get the full picture of what it takes to setup a Kubernetes cluster.
-It will pay off when planning upgrades or troubleshooting issues in the future!
+It will pay off when the time comes to plan upgrades or troubleshoot issues in the future!

 ## Creating Your Cluster with Go

 Follow the steps below to get started!

 1. Open up your CLI (Command Prompt for Windows, Terminal for MacOS or Linux)
-2. The first thing we need to do is make sure you CLI utilities are installed correctly.
-To do this execute the commands below and confirm your output is similar and that you are not recieving any error messages.
+2. The first thing we need to do is make sure your CLI utilities are installed correctly.
+To do this, execute the commands below and confirm your output is similar and that you are not recieving any error messages.

 go command and expected output (it's ok if your version is different)
 ```